dustinpfister/blog_posts/_posts/nodejs-cli-walk.md

 layout: post
 categories: node.js
 id: 548
-updated: 2019-10-31 18:29:54
+updated: 2019-10-31 18:38:13
-version: 1.7
+version: 1.8
 ---

-So for todays node cli tool example I will be writing about a basic file system walker that I have put together for this series of posts.
+So for todays [node cli tool](https://www.twilio.com/blog/how-to-build-a-cli-with-node-js) example I will be writing about a basic file system walker that I have put together for this series of posts.
 I have wrote a few posts on file system walkers such as klaw, and just simply walk, as well as the many native nodejs module methods that can be used to make a file system walker from the ground up.
 This is a post on making node cli tools so for todays post I will be making a file system walker using the node file system method like readdir, stat, and so forth.

 <!-- more -->